 If you never traveled with your kid, you are lucky.
 Kids are pretty friendly when they are in their comfort zone, but when they are in a foreign realm, they start to act weird.

 My kid loves traveling.
-In her 2.5 years age, she already visited almost all the tourist places of her home country.
+In her 2.5 years of age, she already visited almost all the tourist places in her home country.

-Every time we think this is going to be different, none.
-She acted the same in the right moment.
-Like, in the plane she started to scream because her mom went to the toilet.
-She didn’t want to sit on the plane sit, rather she preferred the lap.
-She didn’t want to fasten the seat belt.
+Every time we think this tour is going to be different, none!
+She acted the same at the right moment.
+Like, on the plane she started to scream because her mom went to the washroom.
+She didn’t want to sit on the plane seat, rather she preferred the lap.
+She didn’t want to fasten the seat belt too.

-These are common I guess and most of you who travels with the family has faced this problem.
+These are common I guess and most of you who travels with kids and family have faced these problems.

-Among all the situation I have to take care of her visit to Nepal, the hardest is feeding her the right meal at the right time.
+Among all the situations I have to take care during her visit to Nepal, the hardest was feeding her the right meal at the right time.

 Kids can easily get ill and I didn’t want her to get sick during the travel at high altitude.
 She is strong, but she nags a lot.

 I have had a hard time feeding her there.
-Most foods are not familiar with her and the taste wasn’t same as home.
-She lived the week on fruits chocolate and some local food like rice, dal, vegetable etc.
+Most foods are not familiar to her and the taste wasn’t the same as home.
+She lived the week on fruits chocolate and some local food like rice, dal, vegetable, etc.